suits-sandals/dbhelper/Readme.md

 # DB Helper

-Db helper is a lightweight wrapper for common db actions that wraps around MongoDB and Redis.
-Developed internally by the Suits & Sandals team.
+Db helper is a lightweight wrapper for common db actions that wraps around MongoDB and uses Redis for caching.
+Db helper is a project package by the [Suits & Sandals](https://suits-sandals.com/) team.

 ### Warning